Bridget Jones’s baby is the 3rd installment of the Bridget Jones’ saga…

 Then as I’m seething, I realized my anger arose from jealousy.

 I noticed there’s not one black woman in this flick.
 And the black women’s absence becomes conspicuous and an ugly reminder that an unwed black woman who doesn’t know who fathered her baby is an ugly societal meme.

-Black woman’s absence is reminder that, “It’s a White thing“, and a black woman just wouldn’t understand.
+Black woman’s absence is a reminder that “It’s a white thing,” and a Black woman just wouldn’t understand.

-Because as a black woman, I’m not allowed to be frail, clumsy, forgetful or even inept.
-I, as a black woman, must be twice as strong, twice as smart, and expected to shoulder the problems of the world with grace…
+Because as a Black woman, I’m not allowed to be frail, clumsy, forgetful, or even inept.
+As a Black woman, I must be twice as strong, twice as smart, and I’m expected to shoulder the world’s problems with grace.